 For the regressions that follow, we exclude observations that are missing data on price or the major performance characteristics.
-In addition, we exclude used PCs with prices greater than \$10,000, because they are likely to be servers rather than personal computers, the desired focus of our study.
+In addition, we exclude used PCs with prices greater than \$10,000 because they are likely to be servers rather than personal computers, the desired focus of our study.
 The final sample contains 12,896 observations.
 Table 5 lists the mean values of various characteristics by the year in which the used PC was sold.
-As can be seen in the table, large advances in chip speeds and memory have been accompanied by rapid declines in the price of used PCs.
+The table shows that large advances in chip speeds and memory have been accompanied by rapid declines in the price of used PCs.